 NSA’s Program for Girls & Young Women works year-round to fill this opportunity gap.
 It provides a safe and supportive environment for girls and young women to express themselves through the performing arts; protect themselves against violence, unplanned pregnancies and STIs; explore college and career options; and develop leadership skills.
 All classes are free.
 The Program for Girls & Young Women serves approximately 185 girls and young women aged 9-18 annually.

 IN MY WORDS has been conceived and developed by Renee Benson and Joy Leonard, Director of New Settlement’s Program for Girls & Young Women.
-The awesome and amazing Teaching Artists for 2018 are Singer/Songwriter (and Project Originator) Renee Benson, Digital Filmmaker Delia Flores, and Poet/Painter/Performer Vaimoana Niumeitolu.
+Once again the awesome and amazing Teaching Artists for 2019 are Singer/Songwriter (and Project Originator) Renee Benson, Digital Filmmaker Delia Flores, and Poet/Painter/Performer Vaimoana Niumeitolu.

 New Settlement Apartments

 Founded in 1990, New Settlement Apartments (NSA) is a non-profit organization that provides affordable homes, positive youth development, and organizing for over 16,000 community members in the Southwest Bronx, including residents, children and youth in after-school programs, youth and adults served by our College Access Center, students at the New Settlement Community Campus (Mount Eden Children’s Academy x555 and Comprehensive Model School Project x327), and members of the New Settlement Community Center.
 We envision a vibrant, diverse and equitable community in which all individuals and families have the power to make quality choices about education, employment, housing, wellness and creative expression.